 The Hospital has an operating line of credit to a maximum of \$1,250,000.
-This credit facility bears interest at the bank's prime rate payable monthly, interest only and repayable on demand.
+This credit facility bears interest at the bank's prime rate payable monthly, interest only is repayable on demand.

-The Hospital has a capital line of credit to a maximum of \$2,000,000.
-This credit facility bears interest at the bank's prime rate payable monthly, interest only and repayable on demand.
+The Hospital has a revolving demand loan facility to a maximum of \$2,000,000.
+This credit facility bears interest at the bank's prime rate payable monthly, interest only is repayable on demand.

-Effective March 22, 2017, in order to finance the Hospital's share of the purchase and implementation costs of the new health information system (HIS) (note 11 (b)), the Hospital entered into the following new credit facility with the same bank:
+Effective March 22, 2017, in order to finance the Hospital's share of the purchase and implementation costs of the new health information system, the Hospital entered into the following new credit facility with the same bank: